westerndigitalcorporation/swerv-ISS/README.md

 ## Linux Emulation

-Whisper will emulate the linux open, close, read, write, brk and exit system calls.
+Whisper will emulate the Linux open, close, read, write, brk and exit system calls.
 This allows simple programs to run and use C-library functions such as printf, fopen, fread, fwrite, fclose, malloc, free and exit.
 Here an example of running a program with limited